-There are no monthly fees for the small business product, Web Payments Standard, with transaction fees of 1.9% to 3.4%, depending on sales volume.
+There are no monthly fees for the small business product, Web Payments Standard, with transaction fees depend on sales volume.
 Although many shopping carts are built to accommodate PayPal from scratch, it can even be used as a standalone service for taking individual payments from clients, just by pasting a payment button code into an email.
 Subscription payments are also available by default.

 PayPal also offers additional features to grow into, such as taking in-store payments through a card reader.
 With no hidden costs or monthly charges, PayPal is one of the most accessible options for startups and small businesses.

 Authorize.net has a couple of different platforms on offer.
-The All-in-One option allows for credit card processing without a merchant account, and comes with a monthly charge of $25, with transaction fees starting at a competitive 2.9%.
+The All-in-One option allows for credit card processing without a merchant account, and comes with a monthly charge and competitive processing fees.

 However, Authorize.net is perhaps more famous for its merchant account gateway, and while that option retains the monthly fee, transaction fees are reduced in a big way if you go this route.
 Note that once you sign up for a merchant account you will be charged for it – whether you are actively using it or not.